alisa1649/Nback-Memory-Game/README.md

 ## Architecture and Technologies
-* This app will utilize Javasript for the logic of the game
+* This app will utilize Javascript for the logic of the game
 * HTML and CSS will be used for rendering and styling the main page as well as the gameplay instructions modal